bangsite/skillleetcode/longest-palindromic-substring/description.md

 ## 05. Longest palindromic substring

-Given a string s, return the longest palindromic substring in s.
+Given a string s, find the length of the longest substring  without repeating characters.

 ### Example 1